 The first fireworks show was "Remember...Dreams Come True."
-This nostalgic program was resurrected for the Disneyland 60th Anniversary and is still shown on scheduled evenings, taking a break for new fireworks shows.
-While Tinkerbell still is a prominent feature in the show, she no longer flies over the crowd.
+This nostalgic program was resurrected for the Disneyland 50th Anniversary in 2005 and is still shown on scheduled evenings, taking a break for new fireworks shows.
+While Tinkerbell is still a prominent feature in the show, she no longer flies over the crowd.

-For many holidays, including Fourth of July, Christmas and New Year's Eve, a seasonally themed fireworks display replaces "Remember."
+For many holidays, including Fourth of July, Christmas and New Year's Eve, a seasonally themed fireworks display replaces "Remember...
+Dreams Come True."
 And, just for folks who come to Mickey's Halloween Party, there's a special Halloween version, too.
-The evening fireworks shows are an elaborate performance of music, lights, and dazzling special effects.
+The evening firework shows are an elaborate performance of music, lights, and dazzling special effects.
 The shows are worth remaining in the park to see or, if you are staying at a hotel nearby, returning to the park in time for the show.

 Best Places to Watch

-Fireworks go off over the castle.
-The closer to the castle, the better, unless you are concerned about the noise which scares some children and people sensitive to loud noises.
+Fireworks go off over the castle, so the closer to the castle, the better, unless you are concerned about the noise which scares some children and people sensitive to loud noises.
 These are a few of the best places to position yourself to watch the Disneyland fireworks.